 As members of a larger community, students are entitled to all rights and protections accorded them by the laws of that community, the enforcement of which is the responsibility of duly constituted authorities.
-If a student's alleged behavior simultaneously violates college regulations and the law, the college may take disciplinary action independent of that taken by legal authorities.
+When it has been determined that a student might have violated a federal, state, or local law off campus, college disciplinary action may be initiated only when the presence of the student on campus will disrupt the educational process of the college.
+If a student's alleged behavior simultaneously violates college regulations and the law, the college may initiate disciplinary action independent of that taken by legal authorities through this Student Code.